tophergates/bdx_inc_projects/02-number-guessing-game/README.md

 # NUMBER GUESSING GAME
-For your first real challenge, you will be building a number guessing game.
+For your first challenge, you will be building a number guessing game.
 The application will generate a random number and the user will attempt to guess that number.

 ## SPECIFICATIONS
   * Your HTML page should include a text input and a submit button.